ComputationalAgingLab/reprogramming_ood/README.md

 For any questions or clarifications, please reach out to: *dmitrii.kriukov@skoltech.ru*

 ## Datasets Used in Study
+All datasets used in the study can be found in `paper/Supplementary table 1.xlsx`

 ## Acknowledgments

-Special thanks to Leonid Peshkin for their valuable feedback and suggestions.
+Special thanks to Leonid Peshkin for his valuable feedback and suggestions at the early stages of this work.

 ## Contributing